realpython/python-guide/docs/writing/structure.rst

     [...]
     x = modu.sqrt(4)  # sqrt is visibly part of modu's namespace

-As said in the section about style, readability is one of the main features of Python.
+As mentioned in the :ref:`code_style` section, readability is one of the main features of Python.
 Readability means to avoid useless boilerplate text and clutter, therefore some efforts are spent trying to achieve a certain level of brevity.
 But terseness and obscurity are the limits where brevity should stop.
 Being able to tell immediately where a class or function comes from, as in the ``modu.func`` idiom, greatly improves code readability and understandability in all but the simplest single file projects.